-- This recommendation requires the development of a new form or modification of the existing Statement Curing Delinquency form. - This recommendation may involve possible changes to the existing online business filing system to accommodate filing an affidavit. - iii.
-Changes to the filing system must ensure that the filer's photo ID image is not published - iv.
+i.
+This recommendation requires the development of a new form or modification of the existing Statement Curing Delinquency form.

+- ii.
+This recommendation may involve possible changes to the existing online business filing system to accommodate filing an affidavit. - iii.
+Changes to the filing system must ensure that the filer's photo ID image is and associated data are not published online. - iv.
 This recommendation may also require additional SOS employees to verify that the filer included a copy of required photo ID.